anujnairr/cloud-resume/README.md

 # Cloud Resume

 This is my resume that's hosted in AWS.
-Its a static site put up in S3, caching with CloudFront, a dynamic visitor count created with API Gateway, Lambda and DynamoDB.
+Its a static site put up in S3, caching with CloudFront, a dynamic visitor count created with JS, API Gateway, Lambda and DynamoDB.

+## Usage

+Steps:

+1. Clone the repository.
+2. Open the project in code editor.
+3. Modify the source code to fit your needs.
+4. Initialize the project with `terraform init`.
+5. You could `terraform plan` and `terraform apply` from local if you have the right AWS provider credentials, otherwise Github Actions would take care of deploying the code.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements